 3. Sachsenhausen – Best area to stay in Frankfurt for nightlife

-Sachsenhausen is the largest neighbourhood in Frankfurt.
+Sachsenhausen is the largest neighborhood in Frankfurt.
 It is located across the Main River from Zentrum-Altstadt and is home to some of the oldest still-standing buildings in the city.
 It’s where you can find charming alleyways and meandering streets, as well as colourful and historic half-timber houses.

-This neighbourhood is known for its creativity and bohemian vibe, Sachsenhausen is also where you’ll find some of the best nightlife in Frankfurt.
+This neighborhood is known for its creativity and bohemian vibe, Sachsenhausen is also where you’ll find some of the best nightlife in Frankfurt.
 Dotted throughout Sachsenhausen’s narrow streets are a great selection of bars, clubs and restaurants serving traditional drinks, like apple wine, and eclectic meals, catering to travellers of all kinds.
 For a great night out, there’s no better place to be than Sachsenhausen.

 Sachsenhausen, Frankfurt